ylify/VEHoP/README.md

 -
 1) if all inputs are proteins, it should work in any organisms, including prokaryotes and eukaryotes.
 2) if some of the inputs are transcripts. the genetic_code in TransDecoder should be adjusted.
 In this pipeline, we adopt the Universal (default).
-3) if some of the inputs are genomic sequences, you should add the database for alignment.
+3) if some of the inputs are genomic sequences, you should add the database for alignment (-d database).

 Installation
 -
 Pre-installation:

 mamba (highly suggested) or conda.
 Link: https://github.com/conda-forge/miniforge#mambaforge

+    git clone
+    cd Homolog-phylogeny-1.0
-    mamba env create --name phylogenomics -f environment.yml  #Once finished, a new environment named phylogenomics will be created, with most dependencies installed. mamba activate phylogenomics (if mamba is not installed in your system, use conda)
+    mamba env create --name phylogenomics -f environment.yml
+      #Once finished, a new environment named phylogenomics will be created, with most dependencies installed.
+    mamba activate phylogenomics
+      #(if mamba is not installed in your system, use conda)
-Note: We integrate many software and packages into the pipeline.
+Note: I most of many software and packages into the pipeline.
 Of them, only HmmCleaner.pl could not be configured by conda/mamba.

 Installation of HmmCleaner.pl (cd Homolog-phylogeny-XX):
     chmod +x ./dependencies/cpanm
     cpan Bio::MUST::Apps::HmmCleaner
               (This step might take ~20 minutes; be patient; this installation always fails; no worried about that) ./dependencies/cpanm Bio::MUST::Apps::HmmCleaner --force
               (Try HmmCleaner.pl to check whether it was executable without errors.
-If errors, it will not produce results)
-##As HmmCleaner.pl is unnecessary, and the installation cannot always be finished properly, I write it as the optional step in this pipeline.
+If errors, it will not produce results) As HmmCleaner.pl is unnecessary, and the installation cannot always be finished properly, I write it as the optional step in this pipeline.
 If such a file is not found or is not executable in your system or environment, it will automatically skip.
 You don't have to do anything.
-##If you insist on installing it, please see the guidelines at https://metacpan.org/release/ARNODF/Bio-MUST-Apps-HmmCleaner-0.180750/source/INSTALL
+If you insist on installing it, please see the guidelines at https://metacpan.org/release/ARNODF/Bio-MUST-Apps-HmmCleaner-0.180750/source/INSTALL

 Usage
 -
     chmod +x homolog-phylogenomics.py
-          (if you don't want to call python every run) python3 homolog-phylogenomics.py (with absoulue path) [-h] [-p PREFIX] [-t THREADS] [-i INPUT] [-m MIN_TAXA] [-l LENGTH_CUTOFF] [-g GENETIC_CODE] [-d DATABASE]
+          (if you don't want to call python3 every run) python3 homolog-phylogenomics.py (with absoulue path) [-h] [-p PREFIX] [-t THREADS] [-i INPUT] [-m MIN_TAXA] [-l LENGTH_CUTOFF] [-g GENETIC_CODE] [-d DATABASE]

     example: python3 /home/yunlongli/Software/Homolog-phylogeny-1.0/homolog-phylogeny.py -p test -t 40 -m 10 -i mollusca

     options:
           -h, --help
                   The prefix used in the output (Required)show this help message and exit